hellowearemito/yii2-coding-standards/docs/rules.md

 * Arrays MUST use the short array syntax (`[]`).
-  * Reason: Consistency with [Yii 2][Yii2].
-Easier to read and write.
+  * Reason: Easier to read and write.
 There should not be two ways to do the same thing.

 * Multi-line arrays MUST be declared with a single item on each line, indented once, and with a comma after every item.
   There MUST be at least one space before and exactly one space after the `=>` symbol.